alekthegenius/Honor-Society-Website/README.md

 - CSS: The style language
 - SCSS or SASS: Sassy-CSS (The same as CSS but has the ability to do variables easier using the $ dollar sign.)
 - Svelte: The framework that each .svelte file uses.
 It allows for adding additional functionality to html, js, and css.
 - SvelteKit: The framework for compiling your web site tor your server.
-Dont worr about this because NPM takes care of it all for you.
+Dont worry about this because NPM takes care of it all for you.
 - Node.js: The javascript engine that runs all of the code for compiling or testing it out.
 - NPM: Basically what PIP is to Python.
 Its the package manager for Node.js and can also handle compiling the code or testing it out with simple commands that talk to Node.js.
 - VSCode: Visual Studio Code; A code editor (IDE) developed by microsoft.